ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/edit-config-kubernetes-cluster/guide.fr-fr.md

 ---
 title: Edit configuration of a Kubernetes cluster
-excerpt: 'Find out how to edit a Kubernetes cluster on a Managed Rancher Service'
+excerpt: 'Find out how to edit the configuration of a Kubernetes cluster on a Managed Rancher Service'
 updated: 2024-07-30
 ---